NiskuT/Civilization/docs/rules/recap-of-specific-actions.md

   <tr>
    <td>Chichen Itza
    </td>
-   <td>Pawns can be places on any forest cases without s
+   <td>Pawns can be places on any forest cases without resource
    </td>
    <td>10
    </td>